B2B meaning explained: definition, examples, and how it works

 B2B vs B2C in practice

-- B2B example: Xero accounting software provides businesses with payroll management, financial reporting, demonstrations, and ongoing support
+In a B2B setting, Xero accounting software provides businesses with payroll management, financial reporting, demonstrations, and ongoing support.
+In contrast, a B2C product like Mint is a personal budgeting app focused on usability and immediate lifestyle benefits.

 Why B2B matters: key benefits